Zakkaus/Zakkaus.github.io/content/timeline/index.md

       modalSubtitle: "Birthday: June 24, 2025",
       modalContent: `
         <p>Hash Brown is a purebred Teddy guinea pig with light brown fur.
 He's very active and energetic, loves doing parkour in his cage, and often pushes his hideout around while playing with boundless energy.</p>
-        <p>Favorite foods: red and green bell peppers, corn silk, and carrots (especially loves these).
+        <p>Favorite foods: red and green bell peppers (loves these the most), corn silk and carrots.
 He's usually active in the evening and makes squeaking sounds when asking for treats.</p>
-        <p>See more adorable photos of Hash Brown on Instagram: <a href="https://www.instagram.com/abyss_74.50/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.50</a></p>
+        <p>See more adorable photos of Hash Brown on Instagram: <a href="https://instagram.com/zakk.au" target="_blank" rel="noopener" class="tl-highlight-link">@zakk.au</a></p>
       `,
       linkUrl: "/about/#pets"
     },